peterstamps/Kaptsja/docs/Installation_of_Kaptsja_with_ginx_and_uwsgi.rst

  - pythonpath:  This path will be Added to the pythonpath of the used environment.
                 Example: pythonpath = /var/www/Kaptsja/scripts
  - vacuum:      Defaults to true. vacuum = false means that uwsgi will not try to  remove all of the generated file/sockets.
-                The /run/uwsgi/app/bottle/socket and its directory bottle will not be deleted else you need to recreate and set ownership to www-data for user and group on the (sub-directory /run/uwsgi/app/bottle when you had switched to another uwsgi binary command.
+                The /run/bottle_socket (and whend defined its sub-directories) will not be deleted else you need to recreate and set ownership to www-data for user and group on the directory and its sub-directories where the socket file is located when you switched to another uwsgi binary command.
  - chown-socket:   Keep: www-data.
 The user (owner) identifier of uWSGI Unix socket
  - chmod-socket:   Keep 660.
 Set mode of created UNIX socket
  - log-date:       Keep true.
 Places timestamps into log